MeshWorld India Logo MeshWorld.

 Prerequisites

-• A Linux VPS (Ubuntu 26.04 LTS or Debian 13 recommended) — $5–10/month from providers like Hetzner, Linode, or DigitalOcean
+• A Linux VPS (Ubuntu 26.04 LTS or Debian 13) — $5–10/month from Hetzner, Linode, or DigitalOcean

-• Basic familiarity with SSH and the Linux command line
+• Basic SSH and command line familiarity

-Step 1: Set Up the Server
+Step 1: Server Setup

-SSH into your VPS:
+SSH into your VPS and install WireGuard:

 ssh root@your-server-ip